-Management, Coordination, and Implementation of NEHRP (Susan Tubbesing)
+Management, Coordination, and Implementation of NEHRP

-Since 2005 NEHRP has benefitted from the strong, focused, and collaborative leadership of the NEHRP Office, housed in NIST.
-The "Strategic Plan for the National Earthquake Hazards Reduction Program: Fiscal Years 2009-2013" has proven to be an important and lasting tool, setting direction and fostering collaboration of the Program Coordination Working Group (PCWG) and Interagency Coordinating Committee (ICC).
+Since 2005 NEHRP has benefited from the strong, focused, and collaborative leadership of the NEHRP Office, housed in NIST.
+The "Strategic Plan for the National Earthquake Hazards Reduction Program: Fiscal Years 2009-2013" has proven to be an important and lasting tool, setting direction and fostering collaboration among the PCWG and ICC.
 Since the last comprehensive ACEHR report to the ICC in 2010, additional progress has continued to be made to implement the goals set forth in the strategic plan.
 In 2011 ACEHR recognized the NEHRP Office for addressing several areas of concern: enhancing coordination between NEHRP and other Federal agencies, developing a road map for community resilience, hiring highly qualified and dedicated staff, and establishing an electronic library for post-earthquake information.
 The NEHRP Office is to be commended for accomplishing so much with such limited resources.
-ACEHR recognizes that without the strong commitment and financial support from NIST the NEHRP Office would have been far less effective in its leadership role.
+ACEHR recognizes that without the strong commitment and financial support from NIST, the NEHRP Office would have been far less effective in its leadership role.